The exact steps we took to get rid of head lice naturally!

 - Every time we washed and dried her hair (and mine), we used high heat on the blow dryer, and actually I'll never use cool or warm setting again!
 My friends who dealt with lice recently swear by this as a good preventative since the lice/eggs hate the heat.

-Each morning there were fewer and fewer nits in her hair, and by Monday morning I didn’t see any.
+Each morning there were fewer and fewer nits in her hair, and by Monday morning I didn't see any.
 I called the school and they said that the school nurse has to check to be sure, so we met her in the office.
-(I love her and have told you before how cool she is about vaccinations – that post tells about our vaccination drama with the school and doctor’s office a while back.)
-Heck if she didn’t find TWO more nits.
-I was feeling discouraged and asked her what she suggested.
-She didn’t pressure me even a little, but just said sweetly, “If it was me, I’d just do one of those chemical treatments.”
+(I love her and have told you before how cool she is about vaccinations – that post tells about our vaccination drama with the school and doctor's office a while back.)
+Heck if she didn't find TWO more nits.
+I was feeling discouraged and asked her what she suggested, did she think we could get rid of head lice naturally?
+She didn't pressure me even a little, but just said sweetly, “If it was me, I'd just do one of those chemical treatments.”

 My heart sank.

 I went to the store and got the “name brand” poison, which was even more expensive, thinking that if I was only giving her one treatment, I may as well take the best shot at it, and this came with better combs, too.
-I called some close friends, who are also freaks about chemicals like I am, and they were great.
+I called some close friends to see if they knew how to get rid of head lice naturally, because they're also freaks about chemicals like I am, and they were great.
 They gave me some more good ideas (“Did you try the natural products at the health food store yet?
-And be sure to ask them for advice, those people know a lot about treating stuff naturally!“), and they also reassured me by saying, “If you have to, you have to, don’t beat yourself up over it.
-Just give her loads of healthy fats and big doses of the fermented cod liver oil to build up her immune system to fight off any of the toxins.”
+And be sure to ask them for advice, those people know a lot about treating stuff naturally!“), and they also reassured me by saying, “If you have to, you have to, don't beat yourself up over it.
+Just give her loads of healthy fats, good probiotics, and big doses of cod liver oil to build up her immune system to fight off any of the toxins.”

 So the chemicals stared at me all day long.